agyen/mpharma-inventory/README.md

 This is a simple React application to manage a list of products and their historical prices

-# Getting Started with Create React App
+# Getting Started with mPharma Inventory

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

-## Available Scripts

 ### `git clone https://github.com/agyen/mpharma-inventory.git`